Tesla shares fall after Musk mocks SEC on Twitter

 The settlement also provided for the appointment of a new chairman and directors to balance Musk’s influence at the company as well as moves to oversee his output on social media.

+In a separate tweet, he took another shot at short-sellers and accused BlackRock Inc (BLK.N) of enabling them by saying, “The big funds can & will [sic], as they’re suffering a net loss.
+Index managers like Blackrock pocket [sic] make excessive profit from short lending while pretending to charge low rates for ‘passive’ index tracking.”

+Widely seen as the driving force behind the company, Musk’s talent for promotion has helped Tesla vault much bigger manufacturing operations like General Motors and Ford to become America’s most valuable car company.

-Musk also said in an email to employees at the weekend that Palo Alto, California-based Tesla was “very close to achieving profitability.”
+As the news on the settlement emerged at the weekend, he also told employees in an email that Palo Alto, California-based Tesla was “very close to achieving profitability.”

+Production numbers on Tuesday showed the company finally meeting its promises on output of the Model 3 sedan, seen as crucial for the its long-term prospects while also fighting hard to overcome logistical issues with deliveries.

-Shares of the company were last down 2.4 percent at $275.07 before the bell.
+Shares of the company, down around 14 percent this year but still up almost 30 percent since the start of 2017, were last down 3 percent on the day at $273.55.

 Reporting by Akanksha Rana in Bengaluru; editing by Patrick Graham